vikas-bandaru/exciting-java/docs/resources/practice/session_time/week2/day07.md

 ### Observing Picture class

 1. Look at the pop-up menu of class `Picture` again.
 You will see an option labeled _Open Editor_.
 Select it.
 This will open a text editor displaying the source code of the class.
-2. In the source code of class `Picture`, find the part that actually sets the picture to black and white and change the it to red and yellow.
+2. In the source code of class `Picture`, find the part that actually sets the picture to black and white and change it to red and yellow.
    **Practice:** Change them to any colors of your choice.
-Then turn it back to black and white.
+Once satisfied and understood how it's working, then turn it back to black and white.
 3. In the source code of class `Picture`, find the part that actually draws the picture.
 Change it so that the sun will be blue rather than yellow.

 [Back to Top](#top)